 AFRINIC-25 was held at Sofitel Imperial Resort & Spa in Mauritius this year from 25th to 30th of November 2016.
-Members of hackers.mu were proud to be present during the ISOC IETF session.
-Logan, who is also a member of hackers.mu introduced me to Kevin G. Chege of ISOC who was leading the meeting.
-There were several topics tossed on technical IETF standards at the workplace by Padma Pillay-Esnault of Huawei and afterwards Yash Paupiah of hackers.mu, a student at the University of Mauritius, gave a brief overview of tasks accomplished during his security audit of open source applications.
+Members of cyberstorm.mu were proud to be present during the ISOC IETF session.
+Logan, who is also a member of cyberstorm.mu introduced me to Kevin G. Chege of ISOC who was leading the meeting.
+There were several topics tossed on technical IETF standards at the workplace by Padma Pillay-Esnault of Huawei.

 I made a short introduction on OpenSUSE as an OpenSUSE advocate and laid emphasis on the challenges of the OpenSUSE community in terms of code contribution.
-Also, a brief overview of the OpenSUSE insfractructure, the open build service, the visualization platform and factory develoment at OpenSUSE.
+Also, a brief overview of the OpenSUSE infrastructure, the open build service, the visualization platform, and factory development at OpenSUSE.

 An open discussion among participants and audience was then carried out.
 The aim is to have each one to share their concerns and initiative to reach their goals.
 As regards to me, i laid emphasis that IETF materials should not only reach University students, but also other individuals who have the skills and know-how and ready to learn for the betterment of Africa and Mauritius.
 Hackathons were proposed to be carried out at international level under the umbrella of the IETF – Internet Engineering Task Force.